 Identified challenges include:

-IEEE have an identified Grid Following standard (2800-2022) with its structure and ultimate desire for some consistency between the structure of the IEEE document and the dual-logo IEC/IEEE standard that is under development
+Alignment of terminology used in IEEE’s standard on grid following IBRS (2800-2022) with its structure and ultimate desire for some consistency between the structure of the IEEE document, the IEC terminiolgoy and the terminology used in the dual-logo IEC/IEEE standard that is under development

-The published UNIFI V3 GFM standard does not fully align with the structure of the IEEE 2800-2022 standard
+The published UNIFI V3 GFM standard does not fully align with the structure of the IEEE 2800-2022 standard and the dual log IEC/IEEE document will require realignment with the existing IEEE document.
+Additionally, the IEC document that is under development for the broad range of converters will need to be aligned with the dual logo IEC /IEEE standard.

-The language of the UNIFI V2 and V3 specifications is not written in a form that can be directly applied to a standard.
+The language of the UNIFI V2 and V3 specifications is written in a descriptive form, The wording needs to be adapted in order for it to be applied to a standard as a normative document.

-IEC SC8A JWG5 produced an initial draft having regard to various sources of documents including the UNIFI V2 specification, and various experience of various international operators

 The terminology adopted by IEC and IEEE is not fully aligned and consideration is required to establish how multiple language forms can be adapted.

 For comparison purposes, the wording of the UNIFI V3 document has been populated into the draft OSD document together with the initial draft version.

-ENSTO-E, as a representative body, has put forward an approach that has not been aligned with the work to IEEE, UNIFI and various system operators.
+ENSTO-E, as a representative body, has put forward an approach of a voltage source behind an impedance that has not been considered with the work of IEEE, UNIFI and various system operators.
+However, there is recognition that the approach has merit.
 A way of accommodating the ENSTO-E approach needs to be found.

+There have been procedural challenges in terms of providing committee-in-confidence documents prepared within the IEC and within the IEEE to personnel of the other organisation where a member is of only a member of one of the organisations.
+Workarounds have been developed to address this issue, albeit the workaround addresses he issue, but nevertheless not ideal.

+Dealing with divergent views of technical requirements in a developing area

+Availability of experts to participate in collaborative work

+Dealing with different time zones across the world for cooperative work

+Applying the Online Standards Development tool introduced by the IEC.

 Despite all to these challenges, there is strong desire on the part of all participants in this project to overcome the challenges and to produce a framework document that will result in a joint IEC/IEEE publication.

 Examination of UNIFI V3 clauses

+General

+A significant focus of the development has been an examination of the UNIFI V3 document [10] and it has been added to the initial version of the working draft with a view to identify clauses that are the most appropriate.

 Grid-Forming Controls

 The UNIFI V3 document defines GFM CBR controls as follows: